june07/replicon/README.md

 # Replicon
-Replicon (replicate icon) is a CLI tool to resize and export SVG logo to PNG files with different sizes and magnifications.
+Replicon (replicate icon) is a CLI tool to resize and export SVG files to other bitmap formats (including PNG, AVIF, GIF, HEIF, JP2, JXL, JPEG, RAW, TIFF, and WEBP).

 # Installation